Amaterasue903/Imgd-5010-Assignment-2-Instructions-Thomas-Jolicoeur/README.md

 - Second defining the lake/horizon of the image from the sky
 - Third creating the hills themsleves
 - Fourth creating trees and other details such as clouds
+- Fifth Shade the land
-- Fifth if done correctly it should hopefully draw a simple landscape that remains stationary
+- Sixth if done correctly it should hopefully draw a simple landscape that remains stationary

 ## p5js Implementation